flucoma/flucoma-docs/doc/TransientSlice.rst

 :control blockSize:

-  The size of audio chunk (in samples) on which the process is operating.
+  The size of audio block (in samples) on which the process is operating.
 This determines the maximum duration (in samples) of a detected transient, which cannot be more than half of ``blockSize - order``.
 High values are more cpu intensive.

 :control padSize: